 Some women are reluctant to use IUDs because of the damaging effects caused by the Dalkon Shield, an IUD popular in the 1970s.
 That IUD was withdrawn from the market in 1975.
 Newer IUDs are constructed differently and are considered safe and effective for women with low risk of sexually transmitted diseases.

 Benefits.
 IUDs are highly effective in preventing pregnancy; they also provide some protection against ectopic pregnancies.
 Once the IUD is inserted, it requires no care other than checking the strings attached to the IUD to ensure that it remains in place.
 The strings are fine threads that hang into the cervix and can be felt from the vagina.

 Side effects and warnings.
 The most common side effects associated with ParaGard IUD use are cramping and heavy bleeding.
-Women using a levonorgestrel-releasing IUD may initially have irregular periods/bleeding.
-After a few months, periods may become lighter or stop completely.
+Women using the Mirena IUD may initially have irregular periods/bleeding.
+After a few months, you may experience lighter periods or no periods at all.

-Use of all IUDs has been associated with an increased incidence of PID, so women who have a recent history of PID or who are at high risk for contracting STDs should not use the IUD.
-Cramping, pain and heavy bleeding associated with IUD use in some women is most common at the time of insertion, as is the risk of PID.
+Use of all IUDs has been associated with an increased risk of pelvic inflammatory disease (PID), so women who have a recent history of PID or who are at high risk for contracting STDs should not use the IUD.
+Cramping, pain and heavy bleeding associated with IUD use in some women is most common at the time of insertion.
 Menstrual-related symptoms and discomfort may subside after several months.

 Barrier methods are less effective than hormonal methods but cause fewer side effects and are associated with less risk.
 The effectiveness of barrier forms of contraception can be increased when used with spermicide.